PMassicotte/phytonet/README.md

 - Learns to distinguish between different species in your dataset
 - Saves a trained model that remembers what it learned

+After training, you will find your model saved in the `data/models/` directory with a timestamped folder name like `YYYYMMDD-HHMMSS/`.
+Inside, you'll find:

+- `best_model_*.pth`: The best model weights
+- `training_history_*.csv`: Training metrics like accuracy and loss
+- `learning_rate_*.png`: Learning rate schedule plot

 ### 3. Make predictions

 Use your trained model to identify new organisms: